I'm engaged! Now what...?

 5 Things you should start working on ASAP.

-Depending on the length of your engagement and the type of wedding you will have, you will want to start on most of these almost immediately.
+wedding you will have, you will want to start on most of these almost

 Here are the main things you’ll want to tackle first: